hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_3/170_buddhistic_india.md

 was there under the tree, and he laid himself down; he could not sit up any more.
-And the first thing he did, he said: "Go to that Chanda and tell him that he has been one of my greatest benefactors; for his meal, I am going to Nirvâna."
+And the first thing he did, he said: "Go to that Chanda and tell him that he has been one of my greatest benefactors; for his meal, I am going to Nirvāna."
 And then several men came to be instructed, and a disciple said, "Do not go near now, the Master is passing away".
 And as soon as he heard it, the Lord said, "Let them come in".
 And somebody else came and the disciples would not \[let them enter\].
 Again they